eduguy/CPSC-210-Personal-Project/README.md

 ##Phase 4 Task 2

-- There was not much to do to make my Wall class robust, but I was let add problem handle the duplicate climb situation by making it throw a checked exception, ClimbAlreadyExists.
+- I made my Wall class robust by making addProblem handle the duplicate climb situation by making it throw a checked exception, ClimbAlreadyExists.
 (Wall class, lines 28-32).
 I initially had no requires statement on this method but after testing the program I realized that I didn't want duplicate climbs.
+- I also made my Problem class robust by removing the requires clause on the constructor.
+It now throws an exception if the grade given to it is out of bounds.

 ##Phase 4 Task 3

-- There is excessive coupling in my GUI class from in the initializing of walls.
-I got rid of this coupling when I refactored my design to seperate the Main Panel and Wall Panel.
-Before the code was almost identical in all of the initializing methods with very small differences.
+- There is excessive coupling in my GUI class in the wall initialization methods.
+The code was almost identical in all of the initializing methods with very small differences.
+I refactored it to move most of the code into a seperate class, and then refactored what was left into one method.
-I took what I could into the wall Panel class, so now i only need to edit that class to make changes to all wall panels.
-- After that, I noticed that there was still some code in the action listeners of each wall initializing method where I was making the new panel and adding it to my cards for cardlayout.
-The code was basically the same but with different wall parameters, so I made it into a method.
-Once again, this means I only need to edit the method to make changes to all initialing methods.
 - To improve cohesion, I seperated the wall Panel from the main panel so the GUI class did not have to do anything with the wall panels, other than call the constructor.
 This seperated a huge amount of code away into a seperate class.